Split Pea Soup with Ham

 Step-by-Step Instructions

-Add the broth, water, ham steak, bacon, peas, thyme sprigs, and bay leaves.
+Add the broth, water, ham steak, bacon, peas, thyme sprigs, and bay leaves to the pot.

-Increase the heat to high and bring to a boil, stirring frequently to keep the peas from sticking to the bottom of the pot.
-Reduce the heat to low, cover, and simmer until the peas are tender but not falling apart, about 45 minutes.
+Increase the heat to high and bring to a boil, stirring frequently to prevent the peas from sticking to the bottom of the pot.
+Then reduce the heat to low, cover, and simmer until the peas are tender but not falling apart, about 45 minutes.
+Remove the ham steak, then stir in the carrots and celery.

-Stir in the carrots and celery and continue to simmer, covered, until the vegetables are tender and the peas have almost completely broken down, about 30 minutes longer.
+Continue to simmer, covered, until the vegetables are tender and the peas have almost completely broken down, another 30 minutes or so.
+Meanwhile, shred the ham steak into small, bite-sized pieces using two forks, then cover it with foil to keep warm.

-Remove and discard the thyme sprigs, bay leaves, and bacon slices.
+Discard the thyme sprigs, bay leaves, and bacon slices.
 Add the shredded ham to the soup.
+Bring it back to a simmer, then grind in a little pepper and taste to adjust the seasoning as needed.

 You May Also Like